ROBOTIS-GIT/emanual/docs/en/parts/controller/opencm485exp.md

 2. OpenCM9.04 is mounted onto OpenCM 485 EXP as shown below.

-  `Caution` The orientation of the connection must be correct.
+    `Caution` The orientation of the connection must be correct.{: .notice--warning}
-  {: .notice--warning}

     ![](/assets/images/parts/controller/opencm904/opencm485exp_03.jpg)